aleksandar-dinic/comics-info-backend/README.md

 }
 ```

-We can easily initialize `AWSDynamoDB` but we can't easily write tests and run code locally with `AWSDynamoDB`.
-Instead of initializing `AWSDynamoDB` we will delegate that job to `DatabaseFectory` and if we are testing our code `DatabaseFectory` will make `DatabaseMock` for us, otherwise it will make `AWSDynamoDB`.
+We can easily initialize `DynamoDB` but we can't easily write tests and run code locally with `DynamoDB`.
+Instead of initializing `DynamoDB` we will delegate that job to `DatabaseFectory` and if we are testing our code `DatabaseFectory` will make `DatabaseMock` for us, otherwise it will make `DynamoDB`.

 The same principle suits `Handler`. `Lambda.env("_HANDLER")` returns the handler variable, but when we run code locally or in testing, this variable is nil. `HandlerFectory` helps us that we always get the correct handler.